nus-cs2103-AY2425S1/ip/README.md

 ![Ui.png](docs/Ui.png)

 Welcome to *SKD* (Simple Keeptracker Duke).
-*SKD* is a personal task manager chatbot designed to help you track tasks easily.
+*SKD* is a personal task manager chatbot designed in order to help you track tasks easily.
 From simple to-dos to complex events and deadlines, *SKD* helps you organize your day effectively.

 ---